mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 The same happens with human trust networks, where the reliability of individuals or systems can buffer potential failures by relying on others to reinforce the gap.
 No chain is stronger than its weaker link.

-In the Black Mirror episode "Nosedive," reputation becomes an all-encompassing social credit score, dictating every aspect of a person’s life, from their social interactions to access to essential services.
+In the Black Mirror episode "Nosedive," reputation becomes an all-encompassing social credit score, dictating every aspect of a person's life, from their social interactions to access to essential services.

 The more highly-rated someone is, the more power and privilege they are afforded.

-This TV chapter isn’t far from reality in some parts of the world today, where similar systems track and quantify people's reputations for various societal privileges.
+This TV chapter isnï¿½t far from reality in some parts of the world today, where similar systems track and quantify people's reputations for various societal privileges.
 It is also a warning tale that explores the dystopian side of what happens when reputation becomes too pervasive and omnipresent.

 Another historical system built around reputation is the ELO chess rating.